Using Ignis together with Python Jupyter notebooks#

 scene = create_scene() # Our previously defined scene

-output = render(scene, 64) # We render the scene for only 64spp
+output = render(scene, 64) # We render the scene for at least 64 spp

 [14]: